MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 In previous code, the `list_relationships` function retrieves the relationships in the *my_dataset* Power BI dataset, and the `plot_relationship_metadata` function creates a graph to visualize these relationships.

-You can customize the graph by specifying which columns to include, how to handle missing keys, and by providing additional graphviz attributes.
+You can customize the graph by specifying which columns to include, how to handle missing keys, and by providing more graphviz attributes.

 ## Explore relationship violations in a Power BI dataset